Teen killed in accidental shooting in Mason County - NewsBreak

 Teen killed in accidental shooting in Mason County

+Ayden’s family also says his funeral date has not been set but they expect to have the arrangements done by the end of this week.

+Henry was accidentally shot at his home by a friend on Sunday, June 26, according to Mason County Sheriff Corey Miller.
+Miller says Henry died while he was being flown to Cabell Huntington Hospital.

-MASON COUNTY, W.Va.
-(WOWK) — A teenager in Mason County has died after being accidentally shot by his friend, according to Mason County Sheriff Corey Miller.
+MASON COUNTY, WV (WOWK) — A teenager in Mason County has died after being accidentally shot by his friend, according to Mason County Sheriff Corey Miller.

 Miller says the victim was 16 years old.
-The incident happened at the victim’s home Sunday, June 26, 2022 around 12:30 p.m. along Wood School Road in the community of Apple Grove, the sheriff says.Upshur County crash leaves 1 man dead, 1 injured
+The incident happened at the victim’s home Sunday, June 26, 2022 around 12:30 p.m. along Wood School Road in the community of Apple Grove, the sheriff says.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 According to Miller, the teen died while he was being flown to Cabell Huntington Hospital.

-Note: (UPDATE: 11:33 P.M.
-June 27, 2022) – We spoke with Ayden Henry’s sister Sierra Henry who says her brother was a huge part of their life.
-Monday evening, she continues to remember the good times they shared.
-(UPDATE: 3:40 P.M.
-June 27, 2022) – The family of a teenager killed in an accidental shooting in Mason County has identified him as 16-year-old Ayden Henry.